petersandor/news-aggregator/README.md

+# Hacker News aggregator
-# Udacity 60fps Course Samples
+Project for practicing web performance optimisation - fork from Udacity 60fps Course Samples.
+Demo of the app with my updates available at http://petersandor.name/hn

 **Please note: this code is intended for you to hone your debugging skills.
 It contains a lot of code that you should not use in production!**